Isabelle-Trenkova/System-Inventory-deluXe/README.md

 * A user can add, update, and delete items as they please
 * A user can add, updata, and delete recipes
 * The ability to mark an item as a 'priority item'
-* Once an items stock quantity was less than a 'low threshold' an item will be automatically marked to be 'low quantity'
+* Once an items stock quantity was less than a 'low threshold' an item will be automatically marked to be 'low stock'
 * The ability to search for items and recipes
-* Can view 'priority' and 'low-stock' seperatly
+* Can view 'priority' and 'low-stock' in a seperate page
+* Can add images from gallery to display with the item icon
 * Help menu with expandable text